vdmitriyev/machine-learning-with-sql/README.md

 ### About

 Collection of SQL scripts/queries that are targeting machine learning (data mining) algorithms directly inside database using only standardized SQL version.
 Significant part of SQL was reused from multiple sources, details can be found in "Credits/References" section.
+Please note then terms "machine learning" and "data mining" are used here interchangeably.

 ### Usage